 I was expecting a lackluster performance from the ButyFace, and you know what?

-The first clue that this shaver would underperform, the type of razor.
+The first clue that this shaver would underperform, is the type of razor.
 The ButyFace Back Shaver uses beard razors.
-Beard razors were specifically designed to shave your face, not long hard to reach back hair.
+Beard razors were specifically designed to shave your face, not long hard-to-reach back hair.
 This will clog this type of razor in no time flat.
 Most Back Shaving Companies are aware of this design flaw in the beard razor and avoid using this type of shaving cartridge.

-The second clue is the total 3/4 inch of gap between the blades.
-This makes it more of a challenge to shaving your back with multiple passes.
+The second clue is the total 3/4 inch gap between the blades.
+This makes it more of a challenge to shave your back with multiple passes.
 Leaving room for missing patches of hair.

 What I REALLY liked about the ButyFace Back Shaver is the handle.
 It is the most adjustable handle and it is very simple to use as well.
 This is the silver lining here, but unfortunately, the razors on this back shaver underperform.